enkidevs/curriculum/web/styling/styling-ii/how-to-flip-an-image.md

 ---
 ## Quiz
-### how will the following line affect an image?
+### How will the following line affect an image?

 ```
 How does the following line affect an image?
 img { transform: scaleX(-1); }
 ```

 ???

 * It horizontally flips the image
 * It vertically flips the image